Galicia Más

-Banco GGAL S.A. operating commercially as Galicia Más was an Argentine commercial and financial services bank that was formed after the acquisition of HSBC Bank Argentina by Grupo Financiero Galicia.
+Banco GGAL operating commercially as Galicia Más was an Argentine commercial and financial services bank that was formed after the acquisition of HSBC Bank Argentina by Grupo Financiero Galicia.
 It was the eleventh largest bank in Argentina, the entity had 100 branches, seven hundred thousand clients and more than 3,000 employees.

 History

 On April 9, 2024, Grupo Financiero Galicia acquired HSBC's Argentine subsidiary for $550 million.
 On September 13, 2024, the Central Bank approved the sale of HSBC Bank Argentina to Grupo Financiero Galicia.

 On December 6, 2024, HSBC Argentina disconnected from the HSBC Group's global network and rebranded as Galicia Más, officially ceasing to exist in Argentina after 32 years of uninterrupted operations in the country.
 The rebranding of HSBC to Galicia Más took place at midnight on December 6, 2024.
 With this rebranding, a chapter in the history of HSBC in Argentina was closed.
 HSBC has left a significant mark on the Argentine financial system for more than three decades.

 Given the confusion that arose from the outset, the bank attempted to clarify by all means that Galicia Más and Galicia operated as two different banks, with their own brands, branches, benefits, digital and customer service channels, products, and services.

 According to data from the Central Bank of Argentina, as of December 2024, the bank had 1,355,778 open regular savings accounts, 17,950 savings accounts for social assistance, 1,127,591 credit cards, and 969,993 debit cards issued.